Scholarships

 • The scholarship is a maximum of $12,000 per year for a total of 4 years, dependent on Satisfactory Academic Progress.

-• The Resident scholarship cannot be combined with the International Scholarship.
+• This scholarship cannot be combined with other scholarships.

 • This scholarship is limited to the first 20 students who qualify.